plone/training/docs/mastering-plone/features.md

 News Item

-: Basically a page with an image and an image caption to be used for press releases an such.
+: Basically a page with an image and an image caption to be used for press releases as such.

   ```{figure} _static/features_add_a_news_item.png
   ```